cran/precrec/README.md

 -   Matthews correlation coefficient
 -   F-score

+### 4. Confidence interval band

+`precrec` calculates confidence intervals when multiple test sets are given.
+It automatically shows confidence bands about the averaged curve in the corresponding plot.

+### 5. Calculation of partial AUCs and visualization of partial curves

+`precrec` calculates partial AUCs for specified x and y ranges.
+It can also draw partial ROC and precision-recall curves for the specified ranges.

-### 4. Supporting functions
+### 6. Supporting functions

-`precrec` provides several useful functions that lack in many other evaluation tools.
+`precrec` provides several useful functions that lack in most other evaluation tools.

 -   Handling multiple models and multiple test sets
--   Handling tied scores and missing values
+-   Handling tied scores and missing scores
--   Calculation of confidence interval bands when multiple test sets are specified
--   Calculation of partial AUCs
--   Pre- and post-process functions for simple data preparation and curve analysis
+-   Pre- and post-process functions of simple data preparation and curve analysis

 Installation
 ------------